coldshrine/study-notes/databricks-certified-data-engineer-professional/analytics/amazon_kinesis_data_streams.md

 - **Dead-Letter Queue (DLQ)**: Configuring a DLQ in Lambda helps manage unprocessed events by storing them for later review, providing a failsafe for error handling in data processing.

 These components and strategies allow consumers to retrieve and process data from Kinesis Data Streams efficiently, enabling applications to handle high-throughput and distributed workloads effectively.

+## Scaling

+- **Shard Splitting and Merging**
+  - Shards in Kinesis Data Streams can be split to increase capacity or merged to reduce costs.
+Splitting a shard doubles the capacity for handling write and read operations, while merging combines two adjacent shards to save on resources when data volume decreases.
+Managing shard scaling effectively requires applications to handle data ordering across split and merged shards by processing all data from parent shards before the children.